uc-cdis/bc-cwl/version2/README.md

 ### Setting up Credentials

-The hippocampal subfield CWL pipeline also requires credentials from the [Brain Commons](https://data.braincommons.org/) in your working directory.
+The brain analysis pipeline also requires credentials from the [Brain Commons](https://data.braincommons.org/) in your working directory.
 If you already have a `credentials.json` file from the [Brain Commons](https://data.braincommons.org/), just copy it to your working